 Alec didn’t speak any of the three languages of the region, but he performed his duties with a “dry, slightly subversive sense of humour” which was well received in the towns and villages scattered throughout the region.
 Eventually he would reach the rank of District Officer with a responsibility for half a million Ibos spread over a thousand square miles.

 Following each 18 months of service Alec received four weeks’ vacation, and it was during one of these holidays, while visiting friends in Eastbourne, that he met and fell in love with Margaret Mayo – the daughter of a local solicitor.
 Margaret was academically brilliant, but due to the parlous state of family finances she was unable to attend university.
 Alec’s clever mind and exotic lifestyle appealed to her intellectually frustrated side.
 The couple married in June 1936 and sailed for Nigeria on July 1st.
+They were not concerned about the Politics Nigeria had.
 Within a few months Margaret was pregnant so she returned to England and on November 17th, 1937 in a hospital at Torquay, Devon, she gave birth to her first child Peter Edward Cook.

 While Alec returned to administering Nigeria, Margaret stayed behind to look after her new born baby.
 But after only a few months she reluctantly took up her colonial duties.
 As a result, Peter was raised primarily by his maternal grandparents at the family home in Torquay.
 With such elderly guardians he had few childhood friends and his early birthday parties were attended mainly by adults.